Point of Contact

 QUALIFICATIONS FOR ADMISSION

-In addition to meeting the general admissions requirements of the UHM Graduate Division, individuals applying to the epidemiology specialization will be expected to have the academic background, experience, interests, and commitment for professional training in this field.
+In addition to meeting the general admissions requirements of the UHM Office of Graduate Education, individuals applying to the epidemiology specialization will be expected to have the academic background, experience, interests, and commitment for professional training in this field.
 While no specific undergraduate major is required, candidates should have completed one year of coursework in a biological science, chemistry, and at least one semester of calculus is recommended.
 Applicants must also have computer skills in Microsoft Office and internet applications.
 Experience in an applied health-related field or biomedical research is preferred.